Adjuvanted to boost the immune response

 To report SUSPECTED ADVERSE REACTIONS, contact CSL Seqirus at 1-855-358-8966 or VAERS at 1-800-822-7967 or www.vaers.hhs.gov.

-Before administration, please see the full US Prescribing Information for FLUAD QUADRIVALENT, FLUCELVAX QUADRIVALENT and AFLURIA QUADRIVALENT.
+Before administration, please see the full US Prescribing Information for FLUAD, FLUCELVAX and AFLURIA.

 PharmaJet® and STRATIS® are registered trademarks of PharmaJet.